jochym/Elastic/README.rst

 I just do not recommend to use it without my help - which I am happy to provide.

-Recently, thanks to generous support of: \* Department of Computational Material Science, Institute of Nuclear Physics, PAN, Poland \* Department of Engineering, University of Saskatchewan, Canada,

-I was able re-implemented elastic as a module for the ASE, integrate interface to the QuantumEspresso code and publish it properly as a PyPi package (elastic).
+Recently, thanks to generous support of: *Department of Computational Material Science, Institute of Nuclear Physics, PAN, Poland* and *Department of Engineering, University of Saskatchewan, Canada* I was able re-implemented elastic as a module for the ASE, integrate interface to the QuantumEspresso code and publish it properly as a PyPi package (elastic).